futoin/specs/draft/ftn16_cid_tool.md

 For such cases, an external to CID provisioning system may set external setup callback command to be used instead of CID itself for tool setup.
 The external command is responsible for proper filtering.

+For purpose own easy integration, target deploy dir must have auto-generated ".futoin.merged.json" which should include all data from project, deployment, user, global and runtime.
+The file must not be manually editable and should be overwitten on each deployment.
+CID itself must never consult to it.

 # 3. Detailed business logic definition